-- 5.1 The principles and methods adopted by the Labuan takaful operator to value the liabilities of general takaful business shall: - be appropriate to the business and risk profile of the general takaful business; - (ii) be consistent from year to year to preserve comparability; - (iii) include appropriate margins for adverse deviations in respect of the risks that arise under the takaful certificate; - (iv) be consistent with one another; - (v) take into account Labuan takaful operator's fiduciary duty to treat participants or clients fairly; - (vi) be in accordance with generally accepted actuarial principles; and - (vii) secure an overall level of sufficiency of the reserves at 75% confidence level.
-The Labuan takaful operator may choose to maintain reserves at a higher level where additional margins are needed to ensure their adequacy. - 5.2 Where Labuan FSA requires the value of liabilities to be determined at any point in time other than at the financial year end, depending on the extent of the change in the business volume and profile, claims and underwriting processes, and, policy and business conditions since the last financial year, the Appointed Actuary may make adjustments to his last financial year end calculations or conduct a full revaluation as appropriate.
-The Appointed Actuary shall ensure that the value obtained is reflective of the liability profile at that point in time, in line with the requirements of the Guidelines and is consistent with the valuation basis at the last financial year end.
+- 5.1 The principles and methods adopted by the Labuan takaful operator to value the liabilities of general takaful business shall: - (i) be appropriate to the business and risk profile of the general takaful business: - (ii) be consistent from year to year to preserve comparability; - (iii) include appropriate margins for adverse deviations in respect of the risks that arise under the takaful certificate; - (iv) be consistent with one another; - (v) take into account Labuan takaful operator's fiduciary duty to treat participants or clients fairly; - (vi) be in accordance with generally accepted actuarial principles; - (vii) accord a reasonable level of certainty for the provision held against the liabilities; and - (viii) secure an overall level of sufficiency of the reserves at 75% confidence level.
+The Labuan takaful operator may choose to maintain reserves at a higher level where additional margins are needed to ensure their adequacy.